shantharamshenoy/blog_old/about/index.md

 My name is Shantharam Shenoy and
 I'm a software craftsman from Bangalore, India.
-I've been shipping complex enterprise applications for over 7 years.
+I've been shipping complex enterprise applications for over 9 years.
-I have been using IBM BPM Tools and have recently started exploring Ruby and Rails.
+Having previously worked mainly with Enterprise Integration tools, i have recently made the switch to MEAN Stack as well as IIB.
+I am currently working with <a href="http://www.neutrinos.co/">Neutrinos<a> with a vision to bring idea to life.

 On the interwebs, you can find me on these places:
 [Github](http://github.com/shantharamshenoy),